ajm2432/DeepLearningStock/README.md

 ### Usage

 1. Make sure you have Python installed on your computer.
-2. Save the code in a file named `train_model.py`.
-3. Open a command prompt or terminal window and navigate to the directory where you saved the file.
+2. Open a command prompt or terminal window and navigate to the directory where you saved the code.
-4. Type the following command to run the code:
+3. Type the following command to run the code:

-css

 `python train_model.py -s [stock symbol] -w [training window]`